guaix-ucm/pyemir/doc/tutorial_imaging/preliminary_combination.rst

 **The observation result file:** ``dithered_ini.yaml``

 This is what we call an observation result file, which basically contains the reduction recipes to be applied and the images involved.
-Note that the file, written in YAML format, contains 14 blocks, one for each individual image.
+Note that this particular file contains 14 blocks, one for each individual image.

 Each block is separated by a line containing just three dashes (``---``):

-- Do not forget the separation line between blocks (otherwise the pipeline will no recognize where one block ends and the next one begins).
+- Do not forget the separation line ``---`` between blocks (otherwise the pipeline will not recognize where one block ends and the next one begins).

 - This separation line must not appear after the last block.